0x80/ts-code-conventions/docs/file-structure.md

   from another domain.
 If this happens consider moving those parts to a shared location outside of the domain folder like the ones described below.
 Some examples of folders in domains are `onboarding`, `flights`, `reviews`, `hotels`, `settings`.
+The root of this folder *should not have a barrel file*.
 * `modules` or `services`: An group of logic functions that is used by one or more domains.
 Some examples are `firestore`, `logging`, `messaging`, `storage`.
 These could be helper functions around external APIs like Firebase, or some code that could potentially be released as a separate module on NPM.
+  The root of this folder *should not have a barrel file*.
 * `utils`: Very generic and simple utility functions that are likely to be used across several domains, components and modules.
+Using a barrel file in this folder would likely not be a problem.
 * `components`: React components that are shared between different domains.
-If a component is
+If a component is.
+If you've used the domains as described, then this folder would mostly contain components that are used regularly, so you could consider using a barrel file here.
 * `hooks`: React hooks that are shared between different components.
+Using a barrel file in this folder would likely not be a problem.

 ## Domain folder structure